flatironinstitute/ccn-template/docs/notes/02-packaging.md

 [pyopensci](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html)
 and use `pyproject.toml` to specify build requirements and metadata (rather than `setup.py`), a template for which is included here.
-Metadata includes the authors, a brief desccription, homepage url, etc. which will all be rendered in the PyPI sidebar, for example.
+Metadata includes the authors, a brief description, homepage url, etc. which will all be rendered in the PyPI sidebar, for example.
 Build requirements include, at a minimum, the dependencies, and potentially other installation instructions to pass to `pip`.